 The files must be in CSV-format (comma separated values).
-Following rules apply:
+The following rules apply:

-- header row (first record with the variable names) - delimiter of variables is comma (,) - decimal separator is point (.) - character values must NOT be enclosed by quotes - blank variables are represented by nothing between the commas (...,...) - the first three variables should be Year, Country and ID (for the rest of the variables no fixed order is required)
+- Header row (first record with the variable names) - Delimiter of variables is comma (,) - Decimal separator is point (.) - Character values must NOT be enclosed by quotes - Blank variables are represented by nothing between the commas (...,...) - The first three variables should be Year, Country and ID (for the rest of the variables no fixed order is required)